2 Diagnostic horizons and other differentiae

 Fluvial Features

-The intention of the term ‘fluvial features’ is to recognise soils with parent materials that result from transportation, sorting and deposition by water.
-Fluvial features are used to differentiate Recent Soils, Raw Soils and parent material classes of soil series that occur on landforms formed through fluvial processes.
+The intention of fluvial features is to recognise soils with parent materials that result from transportation, sorting and deposition by water.
+Fluvial features are used to differentiate Recent Soils, Raw Soils and parent material classes of soil families or series that occur on landforms formed through fluvial processes.

-Relevant landforms include floodplains, estuarine surfaces, lacustrine surfaces, aggregating fan surfaces, levees, backplains, bars, channels, deltas, floodplain benches, outwash plains and swamps (all defined by Milne et al. (1995)).
+Relevant landforms include floodplains, estuarine surfaces, lacustrine surfaces, aggregating fan surfaces, levees, backplains, bars, channels, deltas, floodplain benches, outwash plains and swamps (all defined by O’Brien et al. (2025)).

 Confirming soil characteristics include: